 At Immersive Labs, we want our product to be accessible to everyone, which is why we are working towards compliance with level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.1.

 The purpose of the statement is to:

-- explain where this isn’t currently possible at the moment, what we are doing to improve that, and when these improvements will become available, and
+- Explain where this isn’t currently possible at the moment and what we are doing to improve that.

 Our commitment to accessibility

-Immersive Labs is committed to ensuring digital accessibility for people with disabilities.
-Our aim is to combine compelling user experiences with high levels of accessibility and inclusivity, so everyone can use our digital services, whatever their abilities or disabilities.
+Immersive Labs is committed to ensuring digital accessibility for disabled people.
+Our aim is to combine compelling user experiences with high levels of accessibility and inclusivity, so everyone can use our digital services.
 This is part of our commitment to increasing diversity in cybersecurity, maintaining an inclusive workplace culture, and championing diversity and inclusion in the wider cybersecurity industry.
 Our ongoing site development and content creation is guided by best-practice accessibility guidelines such as WCAG and ISO 30071-1.

-While our Platform have been created to be usable ‘as is’, many people are likely to get the most accessible experience by customising their computer to suit their individual needs – for example: to get the site spoken to them, to change its colour-scheme, or increase the size of its text.
+While our Platform has been created to be usable ‘as is’, many people are likely to get the most accessible experience by customizing their computer to suit their individual needs – for example: to get the site spoken to them, to change its color-scheme, or increase the size of its text.